-1. If the application is designated by the MEC as Category 1, it is presented to the Board or Board Proxy Committee where the application is reviewed to ensure that it fulfills the established standards for membership and clinical privileges.
-If the Board or Board Proxy Committee agrees with the recommendations of the MEC, the application is approved and the requested membership and/or privileges are granted for a period not to exceed 24 months.
-If a Board Proxy Committee takes the action, such actions shall be reported to the entire Board.
-If the Board or Board Proxy Committee disagrees with the MEC's recommendation, then the procedure for processing Category 2 applications will be followed.
+1. If the application is designated by the MEC as Category 1, it is presented to the Board or an appropriate subcommittee of at least two (2) members where the application is reviewed to ensure that it fulfills the established standards for membership and clinical privileges.
+If the Board or subcommittee agrees with the recommendations of the MEC, the application is approved and the requested membership and/or privileges are granted for a period not to exceed 24 months.
+If a subcommittee takes the action, it is reported to the entire Board at its next scheduled meeting.
+If the Board or subcommittee disagrees with the MEC's recommendation, then the procedure for processing Category 2 applications will be followed.

-- 2. For a Category 2 application, the Board or Board Proxy Committee will act on the application at its next regular meeting following receipt of the MEC's recommendation.
-The Board or Board Proxy Committee may: - a.
-Adopt, reject, or modify the MEC's recommendation; or - b.
-Refer the matter back to the MEC with instructions for further review and a time frame for responding to the Board or Board Proxy Committee. - 3.
+- 2. For a Category 2 application, the Board Safety and Quality Committee will act on the application at its next regular meeting following receipt of the MEC's recommendation.
+The Board Safety and Quality Committee may recommend that the Board of Trustees: - a.
+Adopt the MEC's recommendation; or - b.
+Refer the matter back to the MEC with instructions for further review and a time frame for responding to the Board of Trustees. - 3.
+For a Category 2 application, at the Board of Trustees' next regular meeting upon the receipt of the Board Safety and Quality's recommendation, the Board of Trustees shall determine whether to adopt, reject, or modify the Board Safety and Quality's recommendation. - 4.
 Decisions to appoint an Applicant to the Medical Staff must include the Medical Staff category and Clinical Department to which the Applicant should be assigned, and decisions to grant clinical privileges must include the specific clinical privileges to be granted, including any limitations on privileges or conditions on appointment, and the timeframe of the appointment.
-Applicants will be notified in writing of the Board's final decision within thirty (30) days. - 4.
-When the MEC's recommendation to the Board is not adverse, but the Board or Board Proxy Committee considers modifying it such that it is adverse per Section 5-1, A, the Practitioner is entitled to a hearing, and the Hospital President will send the Practitioner written notice of the adverse recommendation as explained in Section 5-1, C, and the Board or Board Proxy Committee will not take final action until (a) the hearing and appeals process in Article V is complete, or (b) the Practitioner has waived his/her right to a hearing and appeal.
+Applicants will be notified in writing of the Board of Trustees' final decision within thirty (30) days. - 5.
+When the MEC's recommendation to the Board of Trustees is not adverse, but the Board of Trustees considers modifying it such that it is adverse per Section 5-1, A, the Practitioner is entitled to a hearing, and the Hospital President will send the Practitioner written notice of the adverse recommendation as explained in Section 5-1, C, and the Board of Trustees will not take final action until (a) the hearing and appeals process in Article V is complete, or (b) the Practitioner has waived his/her right to a hearing and appeal.